 The Washington Post Educator of the Year Awards recognize educators who go beyond the day-to-day demands of their position to create an exceptional learning environment for students.
-The FCPS Washington Post Teacher of the Year finalist is the first runner up from Teacher of the Year Award program.
+The FCPS Washington Post Teacher of the Year finalist was the first runner up from the 2022-23 Teacher of the Year Award program.
 Our Washington Post Principal of the Year finalist was nominated and then chosen by a selection committee.

 Washington Post Teacher of the Year Finalist – Walkersville Elementary School’s Mary Geasey is a special education instructor who’s been a teacher with FCPS for 18 years.
 Prior to joining Walkersville Elementary, she taught at Middletown Primary and Kemptown Elementary.
 Geasey is in the Vanguard Teacher program and is a member of both the Teacher Advisory Council and the Frederick County Teacher Association’s Leadership Development committee.

 She earned a master’s degree in Special Education from Frostburg State University, a master of arts in Elementary Education from West Virginia University (WVA) and a bachelor of arts degree in Multi-Disciplinary Studies from WVA.